 The theoretical ideas concerning intermolecular potentials that provided the motivation for the ORIENT program were reviewed by Stone and Price (1988).
 The method of distributed multipole analysis that is usually used to determine the multipole moments assigned to each site was described by Stone (1981) and by Stone and Alderton (1985).
-The program for calculating them forms part of the Cambridge Analytical Derivatives Package (CADPAC) (Amos, 1992), and is also available in MOLPRO (Werner and Knowles, 1998).
+The program for calculating them forms part of the CAMCASP package (Misquitta and Stone, 2011), and is also available in MOLPRO (Werner and Knowles, 1998).
 Distributed multipoles can also be calculated using the Gaussian program system (Frisch et al., 1998) together with the GDMA program (Stone, 1998, 2005).